 The technology you use and the personalization solution that’s right for you depends upon your organization’s contextual digital experience strategy.
 If the need is to contextualize the Drupal menus, Context and Context menu is the way to go.
 If the use case is to switch the content using Drupal Blocks on a few pages, the Smart Content Module and Personalization module might be enough.

 Acquia Lift is the only tool that is enterprise-ready today to build contextual digital experiences with Drupal.
 It stores a Unified Customer Profile which is very structured and flexible, and data from user interactions from all touchpoints is captured to build the Customer Profile.

 Lift also provides Content Syndication and an intuitive way to centrally manage the variations of content using Content Hub, which can be used from anywhere to personalize across digital platforms.
 Other features like real-time, adaptive segmentation, behavioral targeting, A/B testing, setting up Goals, APIs to pull and analyze customer data, and out-of-the-box integration with Drupal make it an ideal solution for enterprises.

-Prateek Jain, Director of Consulting Services
+Prateek Jain, Director, Digital Experience Services

 Offline, if he's not spending time with his daughter he's either on the field playing cricket or in a chair with a good book.